May 16, 2025

 AI Search Is Here

-ChatGPT, Perplexity, and Google's AI Overviews are changing how people find information.
-Research suggests that most AI-generated answers pull from pages that already rank in the top 10 on Google.
+Industry research suggests that a significant majority of AI-generated answers pull from pages that already rank in the top 10 on Google.
 If you rank in the top 10, you have a strong chance of being cited by AI tools.
-If you do not, you are invisible to both.
+You do not need to game AI.
+You need to rank.
+The same technical hygiene, content quality, and authority building that worked before still works now.

 Ready to audit where you stand?
 Book a free audit call — 45 minutes, no pitch deck, and you leave with something useful regardless of whether we work together.